SEC Whistleblower Program

-Under the program, whistleblowers may be eligible for an award for exposing any violation of the federal securities laws, including:
+Under the SEC Whistleblower Reward Program, whistleblowers can submit tips anonymously to the SEC through an attorney and be eligible for an award for exposing any material violation of the federal securities laws, including:

 - Accounting fraud;